tsung-wei-huang/DtCraft/README.md

 <p align="center"><img src="http://dtcraft.web.engr.illinois.edu/images/stream_graph.jpg" width="50%"></p>

 ## Design Goal
-The goal of DtCraft is to help you write simple, easy, and effective parallel and distributed code.
+The goal of DtCraft is to help you write simple, easy, and effective code at cluster scale.
 The example below demonstrates a simple application to run two programs sending each other a message.

 ```cpp
 #include <dtc/dtc.hpp>